bob-collective/demo-p2p-swap/notes.md

 ## Docs & DX
 - documentation does not contain many examples, mainly API reference
 - industry standard package -> more content on SO/GitHub, but 6 different versions cause outdated answers
-- some issues on GitHub seem to be open without any plan to get resolved
+- some issues on GitHub seem to be open for a long time already, without clear plan to resolve them

 ## Integrations
 - integrated into hardhat
+- possibility to use with `web3-react` package maintained by Uniswap